bookingcom/shipper/docs/operations/troubleshooting.rst

     CapacityTarget
     TrafficTarget

 You already know Applications and Releases, but there's more.
 Below Release you have what we call "target objects".
 Each represents an important chunk of work we do when rolling out:

 .. list-table::
+    :widths: 1 1 98
     :header-rows: 1

     * - Kind